Powerlearnproject/se-day1-assignment-MicSianat/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

-Ans:
-- Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications. importannce of Software engineering
-- it enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
+- Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.it enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
-- it also brings Scalability and adaptability that can grow with increasing demands.

 Identify and describe at least three key milestones in the evolution of software engineering.
-Ans.
   - The Emergence of Agile Methodologies
   - The Development of the first programing language
   - The introduction of the waterfall methodology

 List and briefly explain the phases of the Software Development Life Cycle.
-Ans.
  - Requirements Gathering: In this initial phase, developers work closely with stakeholders to understand their needs and document detailed requirements.
  - System Design: During this phase, architects and designers create a high-level design for the software.
 They define system components, data flow, and interactions.
  - Implementation (Coding): Developers write the actual code based on the design specifications.
 They follow coding standards, use appropriate programming languages, and build the software incrementally.